OpenVADL/openvadl/docs/refman/tutorial.md

 ~~~
 \endlisting

-A `format` definition defines a bit field type which is used to describe instruction formats or system registers.
+A `format` definition names bit fields of a bit vector and is used to describe instruction formats or system registers.
 It starts with the keyword `format` followed by the name of the format, the colon symbol `":"`, a type literal, the equal symbol `"="` and a list of format fields enclosed in braces and separated by the comma symbol `","`.
 There exist two variants to define a bit field.